luanalouza/System_login_Django_project/README.md

 Edge: Click on "Details" > "Go on to the webpage (not recommended)".

-Step 4: Navigate the Site
+# Navigate the Site

 Once you've accessed the site, you can explore its functionalities.
 If you're prompted to log in, you can use the authentication options available, such as Facebook or GitHub, depending on the configuration.

-Login Page:
+# Login Page:

 ![Captura de tela 2023-10-18 143845](https://github.com/luanalouza/System_login_Django-project/assets/95712511/eddd6c44-896d-4671-8808-a79740d52f43)

-Sign up page:
+# Sign up page:

 ![Captura de tela 2023-10-18 143929](https://github.com/luanalouza/System_login_Django-project/assets/95712511/05468d71-be73-4fec-bf98-c01155e080e6)

-Social  media authentication:
+# Social  media authentication:

 ![Captura de tela 2023-10-18 143956](https://github.com/luanalouza/System_login_Django-project/assets/95712511/cd05d8a9-48a4-47eb-a468-c713833ab5d8)